ionpdev/trades-directory/README.md

 - **GraphQL API**: Mock queries for tradespeople, search, and user data
 - **Authentication**: In-memory user storage with bcrypt hashing
 - **Favorites**: localStorage-based persistence
-- **Real-time Feel**: Instant responses that feel like a production API

 The mock system is production-ready and can be easily replaced with real API endpoints.